malte/me-portfoliov2/src/process.md

     </div>

 ### I. Planning
-In the beginning I get to know you and your product/brand/idea.
+In the beginning i get to know you and your product/brand/idea.
 - What do you want to communicate?
 - To whom?
 - And how should it feel like?